 Orion Bear Astronomy will have you covered!

-A viewing party will be hosted in Riverside, CA from 7:00 am to 10:15 am.
-Location is still to be determined but there will be telescopes equipped with proper filters pointing towards the Sun just after it rises.
+A viewing party will be hosted at the Arlington Heights Sports Park located in Riverside, CA. There will be telescopes equipped with proper filters pointing towards the Sun just after it rises.
 All are welcome!
+If you would like to bring your own equipment, you are free to do so!

-The event will also be broadcast directly from my telescope via Facebook Live, and will begin as soon as the Sun is unobstructed from trees and hills near the horizon.
-You can stay online with me for the entire three hours, or just have a glimpse and say hello!
-The live stream will also be used for a time lapse video.
+The event will also be broadcast directly via Facebook Live, and will begin after sunrise as soon as the Sun is unobstructed from trees and hills near the horizon.
+You can stay online for the entire transit, or just have a glimpse and say hello!